 An early morning attack

-Sixteen months earlier – 20 November 1938 – Norway had lost its first own queen consort in modern times.
-Her Majesty Queen Maud of Norway died unexpectedly while visiting the United Kingdom, her beloved homeland.
+Sixteen months earlier – on 20 November 1938 – Norway had lost its first own queen consort in modern times.
+Her Majesty Queen Maud of Norway died unexpectedly whilst visiting the United Kingdom, her beloved homeland.
 She was 68.

 Queen Maud of Norway | her background and childhood years